 Cross-Lipschitz regularization is a regularization constraint whose goal is to make the differences of the classifier functions at the input learned images as constant as possible.
 Cross-Lipschitz regularized object function is defined as:

-On of the most simple and naive methods to defend a targeted network by input transformation its inputs consists of a JPG compression of the input themselves.
-However, even for simple methods such as FGSM, JPG compression can not always reverse the drop in classification and its performance degrade rapidly as the magnitude of the perturbations increases. (link)
+However, even for simple methods such as FGSM, JPG compression can not always reverse the drop in classification and its performance degrade rapidly as the magnitude of the perturbations increases (link).

 Defence-GAN is a defence that uses a WGAN trained on legitimate training samples so to learn to remove perturbations on adversarial examples.
 At inference time, it first generates some random samples zi and finds z* as